Modeling the effectiveness of radiation shielding materials for astronaut protection on Mars: Method

 In this work, we use the Geant4 toolkit for our simulations, developed by CERN \cite{Agostinelli:2003}.
 Geant4 is a Monte-Carlo numerical model that simulates particle propagation, used for a variety of purposes (e.g. medical, engineering) including space science.
 Geant4 is specifically applied to model interactions of radiation with matter, since it includes a wide range of physics processes (hadronic and EM interactions, decays etc.), and enables complex geometrical configurations.
 Besides, \cite{Matthia:2016} has shown good agreement between MSL RAD data \cite{Hassler:2014} and the Geant4 code.
 Geant4 model, in turn, results in compatible results with other codes.
 Minor discrepancies between different codes may arise due to alternative model setups, geometrical configurations, tally specifications or other reasons.

 As all charged particles interact with matter in different ways, a variety of physics models has been constructed to describe these interactions.
 These interactions may be electromagnetic or hadronic elastic and inelastic processes.
 Apparently, an extremely accurate physics model is anti-correlated with the CPU performance.
 In other words, fast simulations usually provide imprecise results, and conversely.
 To maintain computational times under logical limits, without though losing much accuracy, we have to select a solution halfway.
 Specifically, we use the G4Hadron-PhysicsQGSP\_BERT\_HP model for inelastic hadronic interactions and G4EmStandardPhysics\_option3 for electromagnetic ones.
 Both of these physics lists have been shown to provide accurate enough results for space and medical purposes \cite{Matthia:2016}.
 As for other interactions (e.g. elastic hadronic, decay) we adopt the pre-defined models of the Hadr07 example\footnote{https://gitlab.cern.ch/geant4/geant4/-/tree/master/examples/extended/hadronic/Hadr07}.
-Detailed specifications for the above models may be found in the Geant4 Physics Reference Manual\footnote{https://geant4-userdoc.web.cern.ch/UsersGuides/PhysicsReferenceManual/html/index.html}.
+Besides, we also ran test simulations using other models like INCLXX finding no significant change in the results.
+Detailed specifications for the above models may be found in the Geant4 Physics Reference Manual\footnote{https://ftp.cs.up.ac.za/gentoo/distfiles/9a/PhysicsReferenceManual-4.11.2.pdf}.